ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 - MilkRound - another good one for grads - [MilkRound](https://www.milkround.com/)
 - Levels.fyi - this is where you can find salaries for the positions you're applying to recommend using it to be informed when you're applying. - [Level.fyi](https://www.levels.fyi/?compare=Google,Facebook,Microsoft&track=Software%20Engineer)

 Please remember that hiring is done in cycles. **DO NOT**, I repeat DO NOT wait until university is over. **THERE WILL BE NOTHING LEFT**.
-You don't want to be like this with your friends when they get offers now do you.
+For some reason university students get the bright idea to apply at the end of FINAL year.
+I can't tell whether it's laziness or the fear of juggling multiple commitments.
+Regardless, you don't want to be like this with your friends when they get offers now do you:

 ![EZ5JJspWAAg9Sod](https://user-images.githubusercontent.com/22524187/162072451-8e894f5a-582a-4599-a359-957dfbcc8caf.jpg)